 cb.conjunction() - Express multiple conditions by chaining

-where().and().or() - Grouping Specification creation into a utility class that accepts a form Bean keeps call sites simple
+where().and().or() - Bundling the conversion from a form Bean to a Specification in a utility class keeps call sites simple

-For the basics of query methods, see “Spring Data JPAのクエリメソッド、どう書けばいいか迷ったことありませんか?”.
-For entity relationship design, also refer to “Spring Boot JPAエンティティのリレーション設計”.
+For the basics of query methods, see “Spring Data JPA Query Methods Guide”, and for entity relationship design, take a look at “Spring Boot JPA Entity Relationship Design” as well.